retorquere/zotero-better-bibtex/site/content/preferences/_index.md

 default: `within each library`

-Auto-generated (non-pinned) keys automatically get a postfix when they would generate a duplicate.
+Generated keys automatically get a postfix when they would generate a duplicate.
 By default, the check for duplicates is restricted to the library/group the item lives in.
 When set to global, the check will include all libraries/groups, so auto-generated keys would be globally unique.
 Changing this setting *does not* affect existign keys - for this you would need to select the items and refresh the keys.

 Options: